chicofariasneto/chicofariasneto/README.md

 * About me

   - 📚 I'm a computer science student at federal university of Sergipe, started in 2017 (Expect 2021.2);
-  - 👨🏽‍💻 I'm a Software Engineer at IBM, working at chat and bots from Itau Project;
+  - 👨🏽‍💻 I'm a Software Engineer at IBM, working in chats and bots from Itau Project;
   - 🥋 Fun Facts, I love Star Wars and I'm a jiu jitsu practitioner.

 ### 📬 My social networks and other ways to contact me